 Other interesting things you’ll see along the way include a large Jesus statue on a crucifix, the world’s oldest half-hour glass and many different memorials from previous battles.

-The beauty of Antwerp is that it is small and accessible by foot no matter where you go.
-This allows for amazing adventures to take place simply by wandering around and losing Google Maps for a while.
+The beauty of Antwerp is that it is small and accessible on foot no matter where you go.
+This allows for some unexpected adventures to take place simply by wandering around and losing Google Maps for a while.

 There are tons of interesting stories to learn about from the locals, beautiful architecture at every turn and so many opportunities for the perfect pictures with nearly every step you take.